jfdev001/miniWeather/README.md

 # Introduction

-The miniWeather code mimics the basic dynamics seen in atmospheric weather and climate.
-The dynamics themselves are dry compressible, stratified, non-hydrostatic flows dominated by buoyant forces that are relatively small perturbations on a hydrostatic background state.
-The equations in this code themselves form the backbone of pretty much all fluid dynamics codes, and this particular flavor forms the base of all weather and climate modeling.

-With about 500 total lines of code (and only about 200 lines that you care about), it serves as an approachable place to learn parallelization and porting using MPI + X, where X is OpenMP, OpenACC, CUDA, or potentially other approaches to CPU and accelerated parallelization.
-The code uses periodic boundary conditions in the x-direction and solid wall boundary conditions in the z-direction.

-## Brief Description of the Code

-### Domain Parameters

-A fuller description of the science, math, and dynamics are play are given later, but this section is reserved to describing some of the main variables and flow in the code.
 The code is decomposed in two spatial dimensions, x and z, with `nx_glob` and `nz_glob` cells in the global domain and nx and nz cells in the local domain, using straightforward domain decomposition for MPI-level parallelization.
-The global domain is of size xlen and zlen meters, and hs “halo” cells are appended to both sides of each dimension for convenience in forming stencils of cells for reconstruction.
+The global domain is of size xlen and zlen meters, and hs “halo” cells are appended to both sides of each dimension.

-### Fluid State Variables
+## Fluid State Variables

 There are four main arrays used in this code: `state`, `state_tmp`, `flux`, and `tend`, and the dimensions for each are given in the code upon declaration in the comments.
 Each of these arrays is described briefly below: